Yofamn/gTd-V2/README.md

 Lil' Sparrow Guy is a game that follows a Sparrow named Gary who is trapped inside a building and in an effort to keep himself from following into boredom, he fins a gaming computer and begins to play a tower defense game!

-trailer here
+trailer here(its done we just need to upload it)

 If you are unsure how to play, this video should help! https://youtu.be/GxSrrZc9Ab8

-Whow i did this video needs to be made
+"how i did this" video needs to be made

 The main branch is the default branch, it is the most updated and is the newest branch!